El Paso TX Physicals Exams Urgent Care

 It’s important and vital to our health that we get a wellness physical done annually.
 So, when it’s time for your next wellness visit come to UCare Urgent Care and Walk-In Clinic and trust your health to our professional staff.
 Contact us for more information.
 We are conveniently located on North Zaragoza Rd. in El Paso TX, and on Lee Trevino Dr. in El Paso TX.

 Table of Contents:

 Physicals are an important part of our healthcare.
 They determine our overall health and can detect early signs of conditions to help prevent the full onset of symptoms.
 Physicals should be performed annually to help protect us from preventable illnesses.

 Observation includes using instruments to look into your eyes, ears, nose, and throat.
-Your doctor will look at skin color, lesions, and note any hygienic issues.
-If symptoms or medical history indicates the need, they may examine other parts of your body.
+Your doctor will look at skin color, and lesions, and note any hygienic issues.
+If symptoms or medical history indicate the need, they may examine other parts of your body.

 Your doctor will palpate — touch — certain parts of your body, feeling for unusual lumps, checking organ size and shape, and checking responses.

 By placing one hand over your abdomen and tapping it with the other, the doctor is relying on percussion to determine organ location, identify blockages, and pinpoint any problem areas.
 Reflexes are checked with the use of a small rubber hammer.

 Auscultation involves the use of a stethoscope to listen to your heart, lungs, and bowels.

 Do I need any immunizations? — Your doctor should have your immunization history on file.
 Your doctor may decide to do bloodwork or to give you the vaccinations again if you are unsure of which vaccinations you have received in the past.
 Some vaccines require boosters, such as tetanus and diphtheria.
 Others are circumstance-specific.
 Travel-related vaccines may require different immunizations based on destination.